Magnetic Field Universality of the Kondo Effect Revealed by Thermocurrent Spectroscopy

 In Fig.~\ref{fig:fig4}(b) we show a direct comparison between theory and experiment for the slope of the zero-bias thermocurrent as a function of magnetic field.
 The experimental data follows well the universal curve for $s_1(B)/s_1(0)$, and the aforementioned value extracted from this data for $B_{\rm th}\approx 6.6 $~T ($g\mu_{\rm B}B_{\rm th}/k_{\rm B}T_{\rm K}=0.69$), is consistent with the expected splitting field of $B_{\rm th}\approx 7.15 $~T ($g\mu_{\rm B}B_{\rm th}/k_{\rm B}T_{\rm K}\approx 0.75$).
 The largest available field, $8$~T, did not allow accessing the minimum of the $s_1(B)$ vs B curve or the slow increase of $s_1(B)$ to zero at $B\gg T_{\rm K}$.
-The agreement between theory and experiment at the largest fields measured $B>B_{\rm th}$ is reduced, but still within the error bounds of the experimental data for all fields.
-The large energy level separation in a molecular quantum dot grants this good agreement between the theory and experiment, even under a simple single-level assumption in the transport window [Fig.~\ref{fig:fig1}(c)].
-The extracted $B_{\rm c}$ from the thermocurrent validates the theory prediction with higher accuracy than has so far been reported (see Sec.~SM.3.5.2 of Supplemental Material \cite{Note1} for previous estimates).
+The agreement between theory and experiment at the largest fields measured $B>B_{\rm th}$ is reduced, but still within the error bounds of the experimental data.
+The extracted $B_{\rm c}=B_{\rm th}$ from the thermocurrent validates the theory prediction with higher accuracy than has so far been reported (see Sec.~SM.3.5.2 \cite{Note1}).
+The large energy level separation in a molecular quantum dot grants the observed good agreement between the theory and experiment, even under a simple single-level assumption in the transport window [Fig.~\ref{fig:fig1}(c)].